sveinpg/build-your-own-react/README.md

 ### <a name="reconciliation"></a> Reconciliation

-Different renderers such as ReactDOM and React Native shares a lot of logic.
+Different renderers, such as ReactDOM and React Native, share a lot of logic.
 Rendering, custom components, state, lifecycle functions and refs should work consistently across platforms.

 When you use React you can think of the `render()` function as creating a tree of React elements.
 If props or state is